ntambellini13/Django-Clinical-Data-Reporting/README.md

 # Django-Clinical-Data-Reporting
-Very basic styling and , focus is on implementing different parts of Django including Forms, Views, Templates
+Very basic styling and validation, focus is on implementing different parts of Django including Forms, Views, Templates

 1) Create your mysql image using the following command